learn-co-curriculum/dsc-inheritance-lab/README.md

     name the tiger thinks meat is Yummy!

-Thats it!
+That's it!
 You've used OOP and inheritance to build a working function to help the zookeeper feed his animals the right food at the correct times!

 ## Summary

 In this lab, you learned how to:

-* Use inheritance to to write D.R.Y. code
+* Use inheritance to write D.R.Y. code
 * Understand the relationship between subclasses and superclasses
 * Create Object-Oriented data models that describe the real world with classes and subclasses